~Select arrow for location key~

 Zedekiah: “I shot this image while flying south of the airport looking north.
 I camp here whenever I’m shooting in the area and have tried on numerous occasions to film part of my project here but it is nearly impossible because of the steady stream of tourist helicopters from Boulder City ferrying folks on tours through the Grand Canyon.
 Seems like seeing me camping on the edge of a cliff with an airplane is cause them to hover and allow their passengers to take pictures.
 One day while I was practicing take-off and landings over the edge of the cliff I turned back towards the strip and there were 6 helicopters lined up around the airport watching my pattern work LOL!
 Nothing like an audience to make you fly right!!!!

 The other 2 runways were pretty much abandoned years ago.
 It’s a great place to go camping or star gazing.
 It sits just north of Meadview, Arizona, and is part of the Lake Mead Recreation Area and within the airspace of the Grand Canyon National Park.
 There is a special 3nm airspace notched out around it so you can take off and land safely there.

 Pearce Ferry Airport is owned and maintained by the National Park Service.
-It was officially made operational as a designated airport in 1980 but I’ve met old timers who have been landing on that plateau back in the 40’s and 50’s.
+It was officially made operational as a designated airport in 1980 but I’ve met old-timers who have been landing on that plateau back in the ’40s and ’50s.
 It has been part of the bush pilot community for a long time.
-There are no facilities on site so you must bring everything you need with you.
-There are no garbage bins on site either so whatever you bring please take back out.
+There are no facilities on-site so you must bring everything you need with you.
+There are no garbage bins on site either so whatever you bring in please take it back out.